Overview

 Course Structure and Study Time

 The course consists of seven sessions and you will gain access to all of them on the course start date.
-You will have the opportunity to ask questions about the content of the course during two live chat sessions as well as on the course forum.
+You will have the opportunity to ask questions about the content of the course during two live Ask the Expert sessions as well as on the course forum.

 If you decide to submit a final project, it will probably take you four to six hours to put it together.
 You will have seven weeks to submit your final project.